-Sums in individual HRA accounts will be available to reimburse retirees for qualified medical expenses.
-Sums allocated to group medical insurance, if the Election Threshhold is met, will be used to subsidize a portion of eligible retirees' costs of participating in a group medical insurance plan.
-The Retiree Committee expects these benefits to be available beginning June 1, 2013.
+Sums funded to individual HRA accounts will be available to reimburse retirees for qualified medical expenses.
+The Retiree Committee expects these benefits to be available beginning July 1, 2013.

 Q. If the Settlement Agreement is approved, who will make decisions regarding the benefits to be provided by the VEBA?